-Stop the engine and allow the engine to cool.
-Loosen the cooling system filler cap slowly in order to relieve any pressure.
+1. Stop the engine and allow the engine to cool.
+Loosen the cooling system filler cap slowly to relieve any pressure.
 Remove the cooling system filler cap.

-Open the drain cock or remove the drain plug (1) on the engine.
-Also remove the drain plug (2).
+2. Remove drain plug (1) on the engine.
 Open the drain cock or remove the drain plug on the radiator.